How do I sell my Mac? We've got some tips to make sure it's easy to do!

 Apple retail stores will accept recycling dropoffs, but if there's a friendly neighborhood Apple-authorized third party reseller in your area, it may be worth a call or a drop-in to find out if they do any sort of trade in used equipment.

 Don't always count on walking out with cash in hand.
-The dealer may want to sell it for you on consignment: They'll broker the sale and get a cut for their effort.
-You can try to wheel and deal a bit with them to see if they'll sweeten the pot for you, by offering you a discount on accessories or services for your next Mac, if you purchase it from them.
-Don't count on a big discount on your next Mac, though — Apple sets the price on those and resellers can't typically deviate very far without losing money.
+The dealer may want to sell it for you on consignment — they'll broker the sale and get a cut for their effort.
+You can try to wheel and deal a bit with them to see if they'll sweeten the pot for you by offering you a discount on accessories or services for your next Mac, if you purchase it from them.
+Don't count on a big discount on your next Mac, though — Apple sets the price on those and resellers can't typically deviate very far without losing money or their right to sell Apple products.

 Check with a big box retailer